 Our running example has served us well so far and represents a typical mobile application in these regards – syncing data from a server to store locally for offline usage.
 As effective as it has been, it will unfortunately not scale well to the discussion ahead without becoming contrived.
 Therefore the discussion ahead necessitates another example application.

-Going forward we will instead use an example of an IoT (Internet of Things) application, which will fill the role of collecting information from an automobile’s sensors, and reporting those back to a central web application.
-This example will serve our needs well going forward, as cars are mobile, and are therefore not guaranteed to be connected to the Internet at any given point in time, cars also represent the source of data in our example.
-Finally, cars represent something that many people can understand, regardless of industry background – cars have engines or motors, those operate at a variable RPM over time, moving at a variable rate, over a continuously varying trajectory.
+Going forward we will instead use an example of a field agent application, which will fill the role of collecting information from surveyed community members, and reporting the results back to a central web application.
+This example will serve our needs well going forward, as field agents are mobile, and are therefore not guaranteed to be connected to the Internet at any given point in time.
+Finally, surveys, census, polls and the like represent something that many people can understand, regardless of industry background.

 We will begin constructing this new sample application starting in the next chapter, and continue developing it throughout the remainder of this book.
 Despite its differences, all the previous patterns discussed are equally as applicable to this new application in the down-sync direction.